Estuary

 Step 2: Connect MySQL as Destination

 • To configure the destination end of the pipeline, click MATERIALIZE COLLECTIONS on the pop-up window that appears after a successful capture.
-Alternatively, you can select the Destinations option on the left navigation pane on the Estuary dashboard.
+Alternatively, you can select the Destinations option on the left navigation pane in the Estuary dashboard.

 kafka to mysql - new materialization